alecmmm/job-board-app/README.md

 # job-board-app

-Job board application app that allows users to 1.
-Post Jobs 2.
-Apply for jobs 3.
-Organize interviews and reccomend applicants for hiring.
+Job board application app that allows users to post jobs, apply for jobs and recommend applicants for jobs.

 When starting: